kalafut/wwv/README.md

 The compiled site is in the `dist` folder.
 You'll need to serve it from something and cannot just open `index.html` from the file system.
 One easy method is to use Python to serve the directory.
-Just `cd` into it and run: `python -m SimpleHTTPServer`
+Just `cd` into it and run: `python3 -m http.server`

 ## Building

 If you want to build the site, here are the basic steps:

 1. Install [NodeJS](https://nodejs.org)
 1. Clone or download this repo and navigate to it.